DengBW-1998/BBAI/README.md

 This repository contains the demo code of the paper:

-> Bipartite Graph Adversarial Attacks Based on Implicit Relations.
+> Unsupervised Bipartite Graph Adversarial Attacks Based on Implicit Relations

 If you have any question or you find any bug about codes, please contact me at xxx(anonymous now).